-Note - In a cluster object, you must configure this setting on the Cluster Members page > edit each Cluster Member object > click VPN tab.
+Notes:

-iv.
+- In a Cluster object, you must configure this setting on the Cluster Members page > edit each Cluster Member object > click VPN tab. - In Cluster Load Sharing mode, you must divide the IP Pool to different pool on each cluster member.
+This is to prevent race conditions where two members allocate the same free IP.
+ClusterXL in High Availability mode supports both two different and the same IP Pool for the two Cluster Members. - iv.
 Click Optional Parameters, and in the IP lease duration field, enter the number of minutes that the IP address is used by the remote host.